iamdtang/Validator.Image.js/README.md

 This can be used with the [Validator](https://github.com/skaterdav85/Validator) constructor function, which was inspired by Laravel's Validator class, or it can be used by itself.

+### To Start

+Load the script file in the _dist_ folder.
+There are minified and unminified versions.

 ### Example

 ```js